nirvikpurkait/recursive-file-search/README.md

 This library gets all nested files form a directory

-# Upcoming features
+## Upcoming features

--   Filter all files with the help of extension name
+-   Override default ignore by the library

-# To install this library execute the follwoing command
+## To install this library execute the follwoing command

 ```
 npm install recursive-file-search